 The cheapest places to stay in Florence are still hostels.
 There are several good ones in the city although most are located on the edges of the city center.

-If you wanted to spend even less money, you may find success by staying at one of the campgrounds outside of Florence.
+If you want to spend even less money, you may find success by staying at one of the campgrounds outside of Florence.
 Some, like the glamping site at Firenze Camping in Town, are easily accessible thanks to nearby bus lines.
 Others may be in the middle of nowhere, which means you’ll probably need a car (or be good at hitchhiking).

 Refer below for some suggested places to stay in the city.
-If you need more information, then head over to Florence accommodation guide for more information!
+If you need more information, then head over to our Florence accommodation guide for more information!

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
 You’re connected the minute you land.
 It’s that easy.

-Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-1. Find a calcio fiorentino match and brace yourself
+Grab an eSIM!1.
+Find a calcio fiorentino match and brace yourself

 I guarantee that you will not see one of these on ANY casual sightseeing tours of Florence.
 Calcio Fiorentina is the original sport in Florence and is very rough to watch.
 The game, which is a cross between rugby and football, involves a lot of hard physical contact and there is almost always blood.
 For a real Florentine experience, try and visit one of these in the summer.